Project-Books/book-project/README.md

 ## Further information

-For more information, such as a roadmap and the underlying principles of the project, see the [Book Project wiki](https://github.com/knjk04/book-project/wiki).
+For more information, such as a roadmap and the project's underlying principles, see the [Book Project wiki](https://github.com/knjk04/book-project/wiki).

-To see the open source software we use, refer to our [Acknowledgements file](https://github.com/Project-Books/book-project/blob/master/ACKNOWLEDGEMENTS.md)
+To see a list of the open-source software we use, refer to our [Acknowledgements file](https://github.com/Project-Books/book-project/blob/master/ACKNOWLEDGEMENTS.md)